Roy Moore

 Moore sought the Republican nomination for the governorship of Alabama in 2006 and 2010, but lost in the primaries.
 Moore was elected again as chief justice in 2013, but he was suspended in May 2016, for defying a U.S. Supreme Court decision about same-sex marriage (Obergefell v.
-Hodges).
-Moore resigned in April 2017.
+Hodges), and resigned in April 2017.
 On September 26, 2017, he won a primary runoff to become the Republican candidate in a special election for a U.S. Senate seat that had been vacated by Jeff Sessions.

 In November 2017, during his special election campaign for U.S. Senate, several public allegations of sexual misconduct were made against Moore.
-Three women stated that he had sexually assaulted them when they were at the respective ages of 14, 16 and 28.
-Moore acknowledged that he may have approached and dated teenagers while he was in his 30s, but denied that any of the girls were underage or that he had sexually assaulted anyone.
+Three women stated that he had sexually assaulted them when they were at the respective ages of 14, 16 and 28; six other women reported that Moore – then in his 30s – pursued sexual relationships with them while they were as young as 16.
+Moore acknowledged that he may have approached and dated teenagers while he was in his 30s, but denied sexually assaulting anyone.
 President Donald Trump endorsed Moore a week before the election, after which some Republicans withdrew their opposition to Moore.
 Democrat Doug Jones won the election, becoming the first Democrat since 1992 to win a U.S. Senate seat in Alabama.

-Moore has been described as an advocate of far-right politics.
-He has attracted national media attention and controversy over his views on race, homosexuality, transgender people, and Islam, his belief that Christianity should order public policy, and his past ties to neo-Confederates and white nationalist groups.
-Moore was a leading voice in the birther movement, which promoted the false claim that president Barack Obama was not born in the United States.
-This movement has promoted the claim before, during, and since Obama's time in office.
+Moore's political views have been characterized as far-right and Christian nationalist.
+He has attracted national media attention and controversy over his views on race, homosexuality, transgender people, and Islam, his belief that Christianity should dictate public policy, and his past ties to neo-Confederate and white-nationalist groups.
+Moore was a leading voice in the "birther" movement, which promoted the false claim that president Barack Obama was not born in the United States.
 He founded the Foundation for Moral Law, a non-profit legal organization from which he collected more than $1 million over five years.
 On its tax filings, the organization indicated a much lesser amount of pay to Moore.